How to Find the Best Wholesale Suppliers For Your New Business 9 Top Tips

 Ask the wholesaler to send you some samples – if they’re proud of their product, they should be happy to do so.

-Be warned, though – occasionally as wholesaler may send you high quality samples to lock-in your order, only to deliver a substandard product thereafter.
+Be warned, though – occasionally as wholesalers may send you high-quality samples to lock in your order, only to deliver a substandard product thereafter.

 Again, this highlights again the importance of conducting a trial before you commit to larger stock orders.

 Wholesaler suppliers are busy people and are likely to receive dozens of enquiries from potential customers a week.

 For this reason, they’re less likely to reply to people who obviously don’t have a clue what they want or what products to stock.